softwarecreations/mongo-hacker/README.md

 apt install mongodb-org-shell=4.4.29
 ```

-#### Pin mongodb-org-shell 4.4 by the fact that it comes from buster
+#### Pin mongodb-org-shell 4.4 by the fact that 4.4 is the newest version that you have added _for buster_
-(assuming you haven't added MongoDB repos newer than 4.4 _for buster_)
 ```sh
 echo -e 'Package: mongodb-org-shell\nPin: release a=buster\nPin-Priority: 1001' | sudo tee /etc/apt/preferences.d/mongodb-org-shell
 ```